 - Hand gloves.
-Since gorilla trekking is done in the slippery trails, travellers are highly argued to use building gloves to cover their hands when trekking the mountain gorillas.
-These can help you to protect your hands from the injuries in case you slide in the muddy and slippery trails
+Since gorilla trekking is done in the slippery trails, travelers are highly argued to use building gloves to cover their hands when trekking the mountain gorillas.
+These can help you to protect your hands from injuries in case you slide in the muddy and slippery trails

 Summarized Packing List for Gorilla Tracking